enro-itu/kuka_test/rk_demo/envelope/docs/Wokspace Report.md

 | Y | -1.6781 | 1.6723 | 3.3504 |
 | Z | 0.0500 | 2.0510 | 2.0010 |

 Note: This Envelope supposedly prevent robot from doing physically impossible moves.
 But in return the generator functions and file formats are not like in the work description.
-Also the robot model that is used has only 5 rotating joints, the envelope is prepared accordingly
+Also the robot model that is used has only 5 rotating joints, the envelope is prepared accordingly.
+I had to round up floats to 5 decimal points to make the file smaller since I was not able to upload the original file.